 Please keep the common spaces clean and organized; these include some benches, all incubators, and lab shelves.
 Don't leave old cultures behind-it is your responsibility to dispose of them properly when your general exercises and enrichments have been completed.
-Wipe up spills, clean common tools and equipment, put away your source materials, and remove labels from tubes, caps, and flasks.
+Wipe up spills with 70% ethanol (EtOH), clean common tools and equipment, put away your source materials, and remove labels from tubes, caps, and flasks.